An asymptotic-preserving IMEX method for nonlinear radiative transfer equation: Introduction

 Another deterministic method is the spherical harmonics ($P_N$) method \cite{Kershaw1976, Lewis1993}.
-In the framework of $P_N$ method, the radiation intensity is approximated by a series expansion of polynomials in the angular space. $P_N$ method does not have ray effects in multiple dimensional cases in the spatial space.
-However, the spatially and temporally continuous $P_N$ method may lead to negative energy density solution, which limits the usage of $P_N$ method \cite{McCl2010}.
-Several attempts are made to correct the negativity in $P_N$ equations, such as the filtered $P_N$ method which is proposed to solve this problem \cite{McCl20101, implicit2016Laboure} and adding artificial scattering terms \cite{Olson2009}.
-However, $P_N$ method may generally has to be implemented with an implicit time-integration scheme, due to the extremely fast transport velocity.
-Moreover, in the optical thick regime, the photon's mean-free path is quite small.
-Thus, the spatial mesh size, which should be comparable to the photon's mean-free path, is also very small and will lead to very expensive computational cost \cite{sun2015asymptotic1}.
+In the framework of $P_N$ method, the specific intensity of radiation is approximated by a series expansion of polynomials in the angular space. $P_N$ method, which is one of the spectral methods, may have high approximate efficiency, and also preserves the property of rational invariance.
+However, for the cases that the interactions with the material are rare, $P_N$ method may lead to non-physical oscillations or even negative energy density solution \cite{McCl2010}.
+Several attempts are made to correct the negativity in $P_N$ equations, such as adding artificial scattering terms \cite{Olson2009} or adding filter which is also known as the filtered $P_N$ method \cite{mcclarren2010robust, implicit2016Laboure}.
+Besides, for both $P_N$ and $S_N$ methods, due to the fact that photons transport at an extremely fast speed, we usually have to treat the transport term implicitly when employing time discretization.
+Moreover, in the optically thick regime, the photon's mean free path is quite small.
+Thus, the spatial mesh size, which should be comparable to the photon's mean free path, is also very small and will lead to very expensive computational cost \cite{sun2015asymptotic1}.